 Webinar 4: Freight/Platoon – 27th of August (15.00 – 16.30)

-This session will be on the topic “Freight and platoons”, Anirudh Kishore Bhoopalam and Simeon Calvert will share their work on the application of automated driving systems in the freight and logistics sector such as platooning (Anirudh) and the impact of automated driving on the road network (Simeon).
+This session was on the topic “Freight and platoons”, Anirudh Kishore Bhoopalam and Simeon Calvert will share their work on the application of automated driving systems in the freight and logistics sector such as platooning (Anirudh) and the impact of automated driving on the road network (Simeon).

 Webinar 5: Behaviour – 10th of September (15.00 – 16.30)

-This last session will be on the topic “behavior”, Pablo Nunez Velasco, Daniel Heikoop and Reanne Boersma will share their work on people’s behavior when encountering automated vehicles and how this influences urban design and traffic safety (Pablo).
+This last session was on the topic “behaviour”, Pablo Nuñez Velasco, Daniel Heikoop and Reanne Boersma will share their work on people’s behaviour when encountering automated vehicles and how this influences urban design and traffic safety (Pablo).
 How we can have the driver of an automated vehicle maintain proper control of the vehicle, from a human-oriented perspective (Daniel).
 Finally the work of Reanne Boersma on what we learned from different pilots and demonstrations of automated driving.

-This webinar will be moderated by Peter van der Knaap (SWOV).
+This webinar was moderated by Peter van der Knaap (SWOV).

 The Spatial and Transport Impacts of Automated Driving, or STAD, is a joint research project about the implications of the future of accessibility and spatial development of mobility with respect to autonomous driving technologies.

 Meaningful Human Control, or MHC aims to develop a new theory of meaningful human control for automated driving systems.
 This notion of control is meant to aid the transition from human driving to automated driving, and promote safety and a clear attribution of responsibility in case of traffic accidents.
 Starting from this theory, the research team will formulate ethical and technical recommendations for the different stakeholders involved with the design, development and regulation of such autonomous systems.